 What is your job position at FPC Risk and how did you get there?

-I am an Emergency Management Analyst, in the process of becoming a Consultant.
-I’ve been at FPC Risk for a little over 2 years, after working as an HSSEQ supervisor at Katoennatie.
+I am an emergency management consultant.
+I’ve been at FPC Risk for a little over 3 years, after working as an HSSEQ supervisor at Katoennatie.
 That was my first job, during which I managed different warehouses and completed my Prevention Adviser education.

 It’s funny because I first applied for a job at FPC Risk right after my graduation.
 The person they then hired moved away and recommended me.
 They remembered my job interviews, so after a few additional conversations, I was hired.
 I’ve always been interested in working with first responders, in contingency planning, and in the interrelation between government and businesses.
 All of which I didn’t get to explore in my job at Katoennatie, so I didn’t hesitate to make the switch.

 What does your job entail?

 As an Emergency consultant, I mostly perform operational tasks such as developing projects.
 As a consultant, I coordinate key accounts, act as the single point of contact, and engage in project management.
 I am mostly entrusted with planning: making up realistic calendars to complete projects.

 Besides Emergency Management consultant, I’m also a prevention adviser and a member of the HR/Culture team, with which we try to spruce things up with fun initiatives and sporting activities.
 We are on our way to an FPC Risk 2.0 with a fresh perspective and more attention to team buildings and mental wellbeing.